 For over three decades an all-volunteer structure sustained UPEC as new activists were recruited to replace those who retired.
 Given the increasing variety and complexity of environmental issues in our region the Board of Directors decided in 1995 to move beyond relying on this all-volunteer structure.
 A permanent endowment fund was begun through the Marquette Community Foundation, which has since permitted UPEC to bring a paid professional staffer on board.

 On December 31, 2017 UPEC added new capabilities as a group following its merger with Save the Wild U.P.
 (SWUP).
-Over its thirteen-year history, SWUP has developed a strong social media presence and a reputation for hard-hitting commentary on sulfide mining permits in the U.P..
-Adding SWUP President Kathleen Heideman and Executive Director Alex Maxwell to the UPEC Board enhances UPEC’s overall effectiveness as it continues to pursue its mission.
+Over its thirteen-year history, SWUP has developed a strong social media presence and a reputation for hard-hitting commentary on sulfide mining permits in the U.P.; their work continues as the Mining Action Group of the Upper Peninsula Environmental Coalition.
+Adding former SWUP President Kathleen Heideman, former Executive Director Alex Maxwell, and former SWUP Board Member Steve Garske to the UPEC Board enhances UPEC’s overall effectiveness as it continues to pursue its mission.

 “As the longest serving environmental organization in Michigan’s U.P., the Upper Peninsula Environmental Coalition (UPEC) strives to preserve the unique cultural and natural resources of the Upper Peninsula through public education, the promotion of sound land stewardship, and reasoned dialogue with communities, governments, industries and others with whom we share this land.”